 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-A collection of 157 kinase inhibitors supplied pre-dissolved in DMSO (250 μL 10 mM solution).
-Comprises a subset of the Tocriscreen Plus (Cat.
-No. 5840) compound library.
-The Kinase Inhibitor Toolbox contains compounds targeting >60 different kinases, including extensive coverage of well-established targets such as VEFGR, AKT and TGFβR as well as more novel targets such as LIMK, Hapsin, NUAK1 and DYRK.
+Tocriscreen Kinase Inhibitor Library is a collection of 160 kinase inhibitors supplied pre-dissolved in DMSO (250 μL 10 mM solution).
+The Tocriscreen Kinase Inhibitor Library contains compounds targeting >60 different kinases, including extensive coverage of well-established targets such as VEFGR, AKT and TGFβR as well as more novel targets such as LIMK, Hapsin, NUAK1 and DYRK.

 - 96-well racks with Matrix storage tubes & SepraSeal caps